kitsonk/pidgin/README.md

 * The node is the widget and the widget is the node.
-By using Custom Elements, the constructor for all widgets is based off of the `HTMLElement` DOM object.This has several advantages, in that as you manipulate the DOM nodes, you are also dealing with the widget instances.This also means there is no widget registry, because the document is effectively the registry.You can use whatever DOM manipulation API you want to move the widget around.
+By using Custom Elements, the constructor for all widgets is based off of the `HTMLElement` DOM object.This has several advantages, in that as you manipulate the DOM nodes, you are also dealing with the widget instances.This also means there is no widget registry, because the document is effectively the registry.
+You can use whatever DOM manipulation API you want to move the widget around.

+* One of the benefits of Custom Elements is that the specification allows you to create your own "valid" attributes.
+  A developer can specify attributes to be copied to properties during initialisation of the widget.
+Combined with the ability to declare an instance of a widget via its custom tag, this effectively means there is no need for a dojo/parser to be able to provide the "declarative syntax".

 * It leverages ES5 accessor properties instead of using the discreet accessors.
 This means there is no `widget.get()` and `widget.set()`.
 You can affect the widget directly.